conradakunga/Blog/_posts/2024-12-31-dependency-injection-in-c-net-introduction-and-basic-implementation.md

     - Domain Design
 ---

-Unless you have been living under a rock, you cannot have escaped coming across the term "dependency injection", or DI.
+Unless you have been living under a rock, you cannot have escaped coming across the term "**dependency injection**" or **DI**.
 But what really is it?

-In this post, we shall build out an explanation for this with an example to illustrate the various ideas and concepts and how to implement them.
+In this series of posts, we shall build out an explanation for this with an example to illustrate the various ideas and concepts and how to implement them.
 And then at the end, we can see what it is, what problems it solves and how to use it in your applications.

 Suppose we have an alerting system that we expose via an API.

-Our alerting system uses Google Email (Gmail) to send either a warning or an information message.
+Our alerting system uses Google Email ([Gmail](https://www.gmail.com)) to send either a warning or an information message.

 Our first step is to build the class responsible for sending the email and its supporting types.
 (This class has dummy functionality to simplify this post).